IMPORT

 fbv_cols

-Defines which columns, and how the columns of the FBV files are interpreted.
-For more information, refer to the Fixblock Data Format section.
+Defines which columns are read from an FBV file, and how they are interpreted.
+For more information, see Fixblock Data Format.

 The following elements can be specified in an FBV file:

-SIZE Defines the number of bytes of the column.
-The size must be always specified.
+Defines the number of bytes of the column.
+The size must always be specified.

 START Start byte of the column.
 It starts with zero.
 The START values must be in ascending order.

-ALIGN Alignment of the column (LEFT or RIGHT).
+Allowed values are LEFT or RIGHT.
 The default value is LEFT.

 Example

-In this example, four columns are imported from the FBV file.
-The first column is aligned to the right and padded with “x” characters.
+In this example, four columns are imported from an FBV file.
+The first column is padded with “x” characters.
 After the first 12 bytes there is a gap, and the fourth column has the date format specified for the FBV file.

 (SIZE=8 PADDING='x' ALIGN=RIGHT,